TGALLOWAY1/HabitFlowAI/docs/reference/00_NORTHSTAR.md

 # HabitFlow Canonical Vocabulary (v1)

 ## Northstar
-HabitEntry is the only unit of historical truth.
+HabitEntry is the only unit of historical truth for behavior and progress.
+JournalEntry is the unit of historical truth for reflection and subjective state.

-All progress is derived from HabitEntries.
+All behavioral progress is derived from HabitEntries.
+Journals never mutate progress or completion.
 Everything else is interpretation or context.